Decision Making Biases

 Confirmation Bias

-We tend to seek out and interpret information in ways that support our existing beliefs—while discounting or ignoring contradictory perspectives.
+We tend to seek out and interpret information in ways that support what we already believe, while dismissing or overlooking evidence that challenges those views.

 Status Quo Bias